learn-co-students/dc-web-030920/53-Auth/README.md

 ## Introduce the App
 - Only logged in users can see their profile

-## What's Changed?
 - Single Page app
-- Instead of a form submit, we use `fetch`
+- On a form submit, we use `fetch`
 - Cookies not automatically included/managed
 - How do we include our authentication when we're using fetch?

+- store NOT the password in localStorage
+ - store something that represents the user is authenticated

 ## Token Auth
 - Instead of a session cookie
 - send back a 'token' as data
 - Plays the same role - authenticate who we are

-- How do we generate the token?
+X How do we generate the token?
+   - using the jwt gem: JWT.encode and JWT.decode
-- How do we send it to the client?
+X How do we send it to the client?
-- How do we store it on the client?
+X How do we store it on the client?
 - How do we send it back and read it?

 ## Token